Go-Out/goout/README.md

 3. Run the app with `python manage.py runserver` to run the app
 4. The app is located inside the app/ folder
 5. Html files are located inside the app/templates/app folder
-  * Every html file has to be linked to an action in app/views.py
+  * Every html file has to be linked to an view in app/views.py
   * Every action has to be linked to an url in app/urls.py
 6. Static files are located inside the app/static/app folder